Washington Cemetery: Historic Texas Cemetery in Houston

 Dominique de Menil ended up purchasing several of these notebooks, and they are now a part of the Menil Collection.
 Others have ended up in art museums in San Antonio and elsewhere.
 Dellschau is now a recognized well-known artist.

-There are numerous other types of markers and history to be learned if visiting the Washington Cemetery.
+There are numerous other types of markers and history to learn about if one visits the Washington Cemetery.
 I hope you enjoyed this introduction to this cemetery.
 We certainly enjoyed our visit there.